 Heading out of town for a vacation or taking a quick trip to see friends is exciting!
 But as you’re packing your bags and making last-minute arrangements, you realize you’ll have to leave your cherished houseplants alone.
 Will they be okay?
 Should you cancel your trip?

 Just the thought of a neglected plant is enough to make any plant parent cringe, and walking home to a dead plant can ruin your day.
 The good news is that you can leave and come back to happy, healthy plants.
 We’re going to cover all you need to know about caring for your plants when you’re away.
+Make sure to check out our list of plants that don’t need direct sunlight for easy-to-care-for houseplants.

 Caring for Your Plants While Away